How a SaaS Company Increased Organic Traffic by 269.98% Using Content Optimization

 The steps outlined so far will help with one-off auditing and optimization projects.
 However, it’s well worth building an ongoing content optimization process.

 Why?
 Because it can future-proof your rankings and organic traffic.
-During Google’s May 2020 core update, Neil Patel analyzed 641 websites that updated content on a daily basis:
+During Google’s May 2020 core update, Neil Patel (love him or hate him) analyzed 641 websites that updated content on a daily basis:

 He found that only 38 of these sites (5.92%) saw traffic decline by 10%, which is extremely low for the volatility seen during the update.